Class of 2025

 Lock-In and New Parent Orientation

 Students are assigned summer reading books specific to their course placement for English and social studies classes.
 Reading assignments must be completed before the first day of school.
 Please review the Summer Reading List to find your student’s required books.
 You may purchase books from your chosen retailer.
-Please note: The Accelerated World History I summer reading assignment is coming soon.

 Technology Boot Camp – Attendance is Mandatory